Molly Rainford

-Molly Anne Rainford (born 22 November 2000) is an English singer, actress and television presenter.
+Molly Anne Rainford (born 22 November 2000) is an English actress, singer and television presenter.
 She was a finalist on the sixth series of Britain's Got Talent in 2012 and was one of the presenters on Friday Download between 2014 and 2015.
 She has since released two extended plays and has gone on to portray the titular character in the CBBC comedy drama series Nova Jones from 2021 onwards.
 In 2022, Rainford competed in the twentieth series of Strictly Come Dancing; she reached the final and finished as a runner-up.
-Then in 2023, she was cast in the BBC soap opera EastEnders.
+In 2023, she was cast in the BBC soap opera EastEnders as Anna Knight, as well as continuing to release music.

 Life and career

 Early life and Britain's Got Talent

 Rainford was born on 22 November 2000 in the London Borough of Havering.
-Her father is former Chelmsford City F.C. midfielder and assistant manager Dave Rainford.
-She attended the Sylvia Young Theatre School and later East London Arts & Music.
+Her father is former Chelmsford City F.C. midfielder and assistant manager Dave Rainford and her family descends from Jamaica.
 In 2012, at the age of 11, she auditioned for the sixth series of Britain's Got Talent, singing her own version of Jennifer Hudson's "One Night Only" from the film Dreamgirls.
 She advanced to the semi-final stages where she sang "It Must Have Been Love" by Roxette; Rainford made it through to the final after finishing second in the public vote.
 In the final, she sang Beyoncé's version of "Ave Maria" and finished the competition in sixth place.
 Following the show, she was signed to Sony Music.
+Judge Simon Cowell also sponsored Rainford to attend Sylvia Young Theatre School.
+She later attended East London Arts & Music.